 Justin’s exhibit is inspired by the jaw dropping climax from his tour – the experience will include the recreation of the spectacular rain shower finale and that’s where we were asked for our expertise.

 Having free flowing water in a live exhibition with the general public passing through is always a concern for event organisers.

 We have designed the Rain Curtain to virtually eliminate any splash, however, this was a semi-permanent installation running for 8-10 hours a day with thousands of inquisitive children who would be looking to put their hands in the water (which would then disturb the falling water).

 - Firstly, we built a large custom tank with a grated top, allowing visitors to stand on the tank but enabling the water to pass through.

 - Secondly, we incorporated an infrared sensor into the design which would automatically shut off the water if people stepped too close.
 We used the same technology that you’d have in a security light outside your home, which turns on when people walk in its path.
 We reversed the circuitry so that rather than turning on the feature, it shut it off.

-The exhibit was a great success attracting thousands of visitors to the London attraction.
-The sensor and tank did their jobs and the water was contained so the exhibit was able to remain open throughout its stay.
+The Justin Bieber Rain Curtain exhibit was a great success, attracting thousands of visitors to the London attraction.
+The sensor and tank did their jobs and the water was contained so that the exhibit was able to remain open throughout its stay.

-Following its’ success in London, it was moved to Las Vegas, unfortunately we didn’t’ get asked to complete that installation.
+Following its success in London, Justin was moved to Las Vegas, but unfortunately we didn’t get asked to complete that installation.